2020 Legislative Beliefs

 Iowa school districts should have the opportunity to comply with standards using various structures and mediums, including sharing and interactive telecommunications.

 IASB supports assessment systems that measure student growth for all students, also known as value-added growth or gain, to improve student outcomes by driving professional development, teacher and administrator evaluation, and school improvement decisions.

 Technology is an important tool in providing a quality education.
 School districts must have equitable access to technology.
 Access includes provision of hardware and software, technological support staff and access to a variety of Internet, broadband and network services including the Iowa Communications Network (ICN).

 Administration of the ICN should continue to prioritize educational access above other users.
 The state has a role in ensuring equitable access to technology and should provide sufficient resources to purchase technology, support school technology plans and include professional development for educators on how to use technology to improve instruction and student outcomes.

 Exposure to education in the first years of life is critical, and young children have an innate desire to learn.
 That desire can be supported or undermined by early experiences.

 Research indicates that high-quality early childhood education promotes intellectual, language, mathematical, physical, social, emotional and creative development, cultivates a child’s curiosity and desire to learn, and builds a strong foundation for later academic and social success.
 The state plays a critical role by defining and supporting quality early childhood education programs.

 All students can achieve at high levels when the state, local school boards and communities provide resources and support to ensure each child’s success in school.
-School boards must be aware of the needs of every student and provide programs within their district or by cooperating with other school districts, the area education agency, the community college or other educational agencies.
+It is the responsibility of school boards to meet the needs of every student.
+It is the responsibility of parents/guardians and communities to work collaboratively with school districts to meet the needs of every student.